noel-archive/dotenv/README.md

 ```

 ## Does this follow the dotenv spec?
-Yes and no. I made this library to show that I wanted to use this for a long time moving from JSON, so I added comments and arrays due to it not being supported both in JSON / dotenv.
-If you don't use those 2 aspects of this library, then you are following it.
+Yes and no. I made this library to show that I wanted to use this for a long time moving from JSON, so I added Array support due to it not being supported in dotenv.
+If you don't use the Array support that this library adds, then you are following it.

-TL;DR - I don't follow spec rules, I like to add my own twists.
+TL;DR - I don't follow spec rules, I like to add my own twists to the libraries I push out.

 ### But why add it if it does support it, but in different ways?
 It's just, sometimes you get too lazy to do something like: